nihr43/bgp-unnumbered/README.md

 Outside of the datacenter, this approach enables some interesting capabilities that L2 approaches dont give you.
 Lets say you have a small k8s, ceph, gluster, slurm, etc. cluster for which you want ultra-high inter-node bandwidth.
 With unnumbered BGP, it would be trivial to toss in some high-bandwidth network cards and implement a full mesh, or cisco 'stack' style ring network backplane.

+Scroll to `testing` for a quick-start on an emulated LXD network.

 ## implementation

 This work is presented as both a virtual network (see ## testing) and an ansible role.
 The inventory and `main.yml` are tailored to my own environment, so you are better off forking and changing these.